Pizza dough

 Dissolve the yeast in some of the water and let it rest for a few minutes.

-In a mixer bowl, combine the flour, yeast, and 3/4 of the water.
+In a mixer bowl, combine the flour and yeast.

-Add the salt and EVOO, and continue beating at a slightly higher speed, while SLOWLY (last time I still added too much) adding water to obtain a smooth, non-sticky dough.
-It's unlikely you'll need to add all the water.
-Be careful, it may squirt!
-Kneading 15 to 20 mn, dough smooth and non sticky.
+Continue beating at a slightly higher speed, to obtain a smooth, non-sticky dough.
+Knead for 20 to 30 mn, dough smooth and non sticky.
 Dough that does not tear, and that does not stick to the mixing bowl.

 Do a few foldings, while pulling the dough on a hard surface, to obtain a smooth anf firm ball.